sulcgroup/oxdna-viewer/README.md

    tsc needs to be run every time you make changes to the Typescript.
 If you run tsc with the -w flag it will continuously watch for file changes.
 7) The compiled Javascript will be in the dist/ directory
 8) Open index.html in any browser (Chrome works best)

+## Citation
+If you use oxView or our oxDNA analysis package in your research, please cite:
+Erik Poppleton, Joakim Bohlin, Michael Matthies, Shuchi Sharma, Petr Sulc: Tools for visualization, editing, and simulation analysis of large DNA and RNA nanostructures, in preparation.  (pre-print coming soon!)